Community Association of PSR (CAPSR)

 2. EVENTS: Stregthen the bonds between members of the PSR community through community-oriented activities and events.

 What that looks like in any given semester varies, of course.
-Examples include town hall meetings, Community Christmas Dinner, End of the Schoolyear BBQ, and many more.
+Examples include town hall meetings, Winterfeast Holiday Dinner, End of the Schoolyear BBQ, Spring Prom, Spouse/Partner appreciation and Community Service Project.

 3. LOGOS NEWSLETTER: Historically, CAPSR Council has overseen the publication and distribution of LOGOS, the student newsletter of PSR.
-For more information, click here.
+Look for announcements inviting contributions to LOGOS for the Summer/Fall editions.